 The core technology of COQOS Hypervisor SDK is the hypervisor.
 The hypervisor makes it possible to run several guest Operating Systems (including Linux, Android, AUTOSAR or other operating systems) in separated virtual machines.
 OpenSynergy’s hypervisor is a next generation hypervisor, taking full advantage of the newest hardware extensions and specially tailored to the needs of automotive applications.
 High efficiency and absolute functional reliability are achieved by a lean kernel and support for hardware virtualization.
 Guest operating systems such as Linux or Android do not need to be adapted to run in a VM.
 The applications on these guests achieve a performance approaching that of natively executed applications.
 The system is extraordinarily flexible, economical, and functionally reliable due to the minimal trusted code-base.
 OpenSynergy has applied its long-lasting experience and highly specialized automotive expertise to the development of this product.

-For customers who needs seamless integration of the ECU into the in-vehicle network, running multipurpose software systems simultaneously on the same platform, COQOS Hypervisor SDK can provide a pre-integrated AUTOSAR environment in a dedicated VM.
-It offers the fastest option for installing standard AUTOSAR-compliant automotive services, such as diagnostics, and it makes it possible to use AUTOSAR software components that implement real-time applications.
+For customers who need seamless integration of the ECU into the in-vehicle network, running multi-purpose software systems simultaneously on the same platform, COQOS Hypervisor SDK can provide a pre-integrated AUTOSAR environment in a dedicated VM.
+It offers the fastest option for installing standard AUTOSAR-compliant automotive services, such as diagnostics, and it makes possible to use AUTOSAR software components that implement real-time applications.

 The COQOS hypervisor has been developed according to Automotive SPICE and ISO26262 ASIL-B practices.